DMayrant/Amazon-Linux/README.md

 • Deploy linux server in US-east-1 using terraform

-• Connect to the server via SSH protocol and update it
+• Connect to the server via SSH protocol and update it before installing docker

      sudo yum update -y